PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/video_pipelines/video_detection.en.md

 - The prediction result obtained by the `json` attribute is a dict type of data, with content consistent with the content saved by calling the `save_to_json()` method.

-In addition, you can obtain the video_detection production line configuration file and load the configuration file for prediction.
+In addition, you can obtain the video_detection pipeline configuration file and load the configuration file for prediction.
 You can execute the following command to save the result in `my_path`:

 ```
 paddlex --get_pipeline_config video_detection --save_path ./my_path